doserjef/rFIA_web/content/tutorial/basicAnalysis.md

 <br>

 ## _**Grouping by other variables**_
 To group estimates by a variable defined the FIA Database (other than species or size class), pass the variable name to the `grpBy` argument of `tpa`.
-You can find definitions of all variables in the FIA Database in the the [FIADB User Guide](https://www.fia.fs.fed.us/library/database-documentation/current/ver80/FIADB%20User%20Guide%20P2_8-0.pdf).
+You can find definitions of all variables in the FIA Database in the the <a href="https://www.fia.fs.fed.us/library/database-documentation/current/ver80/FIADB%20User%20Guide%20P2_8-0.pdf" target="_blank">FIA User Guide</a>.
 Variables of interest will most likely be contained in the condition (COND), plot (PLOT), or tree (TREE) tables.

 ``` {r}
 ## grpBy specifies what to group estimates by (just like species and size class above)